Friendshao/Friendshao.github.io/docs/people.md

   Theoretical Physics at School of Physics, Peking University
 - 2018 — present, **Xueli Miu (缪雪丽)**, PhD student, Institute for Theoretical Physics at School of Physics, Peking University
+- 2018 — present, **Zihang Wang (王子航)**, PhD student, Department of Astronomy at School of Physics, Peking University

 <big>**Undergraduates**</big>

 - 2018 — present, **Zhongpeng Sun (孙忠鹏)**, bachelor thesis, Department of Astronomy at School of Physics, Peking University
 - 2018 — present, **Wenlong Li (李汶隆)**, bachelor thesis, Department of Astronomy at School of Physics, Peking University
+- 2018 — present, **Yacheng Kang (康亚城)**, undergraduate, Department of Astronomy at School of Physics, Peking University